Icon

 Mode Button

-There are four modes, two display modes and two tests.
-Fixed Display Mode comprises hyperlinks from flags and maps or capital cities to their respective Kiddle (Kids Encyclopedia Facts) or Wikipedia pages.
-Kiddle is the startup option for juniors, just toggle the bottem right hand button for Wikipedia.
+There are four modes, two display modes that show countries and their capital cities and two tests.
+Display modes comprise hyperlinks from the flags, maps and capital cities to their respective Kiddle (Kids Encyclopedia Facts) or Wikipedia pages.
+Kiddle is the startup option for juniors, just toggle the bottom right hand button for Wikipedia.

 Input Buttons

-You may type single letters for rapid selection in Display Modes to jump straight to their next available option, rolling over to the first if none.
+You may type single characters for rapid selection in display modes to jump to countries beginning with that letter or to the next available option, rolling over to the first if there are none.
+You can use the option list if you prefer to go straight to your chosen destination.
 Backward and forward buttons are also provided for navigation; the Left and Right Arrow keys can be used instead when viewing on a computer.
-You can still use the option list and Submit button if you prefer.
-It will stay open when moving on in Rolling Display Mode but selected text is cleared when it is not.
-You may still press the Submit button however to go to your chosen destination.

 Click the Mode button to cycle through all four.
 Selecting either of the test modes begins a new test in your chosen continent.